elldritch/hipsterfy/README.md

 # Hipsterfy

-Figure out which of your Spotify artist preferences are most hipster.
+Find out which Spotify hipsters you and your friends both like.

 ## Usage